 N32-f shall always terminate at the same responding SEPP as the corresponding N32-c.
-If the security mechanism is PRINS, the initiating-SEPP shall ensure this by using the FQDN of the responding SEPP in subsequent N32-f requests' apiRoot.
-This also applies to cases where the initially contacted SEPP redirects to another SEPP (see section 4.5.3).
+If the security mechanism is PRINS, the initiating-SEPP shall ensure this by using the FQDN

 4.5.3 SEPP HTTP Redirections

 A responding SEPP may redirect the N32-c to a different responding SEPP.
 It can do so after setup of TLS on N32-c with mutual authentication, by responding with an appropriate status code.